imamnu99/Road-Extraction-from-Satellite-Images-DeepLabV3/README.md

 you can download satellite image dataset from keaggle, use link below https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset

-change directory file and rund
+change directory file and run